 It is important to note that the input labeled ARC does not actually support modern HDMI eARC.
 This allows for high-bitrate, uncompressed audio from compatible TVs.
 Dual HDMI 2.1 inputs allow for direct connection to modern playback devices.

-The Klipsch Connect app must connect to Wi-Fi for network streaming and smart assistant.
+The Klipsch Connect app must connect to Wi-Fi for network streaming and smart assistance.
 I had some trouble with the app at first.
 It seemed to have lost the bar for a while, but eventually, it worked.

-Smooth, Speaker-esque Sound
+Smooth, Speaker-Esque Sound

 First, I was impressed by how easily the Cinema 1200’s sound transitioned from my KEF LSX 2.1 speakers.
 The Cinema 1200’s rich midrange detail is matched with a sharp clarity up top that enhances all video content virtually.